lamini-ai/lamini-examples/ift.md

 TODO: add more, mayb example

-In this tutorial, we guide you through program that uses lamini to read data, chunk the data, and generate a list of [question, answer] pairs based on the data.
+In this tutorial, we guide you through program that uses Lamini to read data, chunk the data, and generate a list of [question, answer] pairs based on the data.
 The final result can then be submitted to the model for trainig.